glukash/glu-image/README.md

 }
 ```

-Without adding the "repositories" key, composer will pull the original [Sybio/GifCreator](https://github.com/Sybio/GifCreator) and you will not be able to chain methods on gif files after first save().
+Without adding the "repositories" key, composer will pull the original [Sybio/GifCreator](https://github.com/Sybio/GifCreator) and you will not be able to chain methods on animated gif files after first save().
 ```json
 {
 	"repositories": [